BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Add a rule to the Security Group
 --------------------------------
+We'll need to add a rule that allows us to connect to our VPC from anywhere over SSH (TCP port 22).
 Use the following awscli command to add a rule to the above security group.

 .. code-block::

     aws ec2 authorize-security-group-ingress --group-id $EX003_SG --protocol tcp --port 22 --cidr 0.0.0.0/0

+This command has no retrun value

 Examine the Security Group
 --------------------------